wonghengguan/recruit-2/README.md

 You are required to create a simple Car Rental web application.
 The web site may have follow views:
 1)	Login Page
 2)	Main Page <br/>
     a.
-Search with filters (model, car types, year, condition, price, etc) <br/>
+Search with filters (model, car types, year, condition, price, etc) (get data from webservice SOAP/ REST) <br/>
     b.
 Logout <br/>

 Important Note:
-1)	You are required to fetch car rented data from your service/REST API.
+1)	You are required to fetch the data [i.e. Car listing] from your service/REST API.
 For simplicity, no password/security is required. <br/>
 2)	Your solution should be ported easily to motorbike or bicycle rental business. <br/>

 The following are the technical specifications: <br/>